Cinnamon rolls, BBQ, corn dogs: Big Fresno Fair back as drive-through dining experience

 It's also the last chance for most of these vendors to turn a profit this season.

-"We have about ten-thousand pounds of flour and cinnamon sugar back there so hopefully it's all gone by the time the 18th comes," said Baldwin.
+"We have about 10,000 pounds of flour and cinnamon sugar back there so hopefully it's all gone by the time the 18th comes," said Baldwin.

+Central Valley local Belle Jones told Action News about how different the Big Fresno Fair looks to her this year.

+"It was convenient for me as I have a Toyota and they have a Toyota Fast Pass lane for just having it - so pretty fast for me," Jones said.

 Drive-thru Eats is free to enter.